Benton MacKaye National Scenic Trail Feasibility Study Act of 2026

 Bill Summary

-**Main Purpose & Objectives:** The Benton MacKaye National Scenic Trail Feasibility Study Act of 2026 is a blatant exercise in bureaucratic busywork, designed to appease special interest groups and provide a veneer of environmentalism for the sponsors' PR portfolios.
-The main purpose?
-To study the feasibility of designating the Benton MacKaye Trail as a national scenic trail.
-Wow, what a groundbreaking concept.
-I'm sure the trail's 287 miles of scenic beauty have been utterly neglected until now.
+**Main Purpose & Objectives:** The Benton MacKaye National Scenic Trail Feasibility Study Act of 2026 is a brilliant exercise in bureaucratic busywork.
+Its primary objective is to study the feasibility of designating the Benton MacKaye Trail as a national scenic trail.
+Wow, I can barely contain my excitement.
+It's not like they're trying to justify their existence or secure funding for a pet project.

 Related Topics